Conway’s Vintage Treasures Attacked by Fraudulent Dealer

 You may or may not have seen some derogatory FAKE reviews about Conway’s Vintage Treasures.
 Some start with name calling like “Conman Kevin Conway…..”.
 Rest assured NOT a single one of the reviews is Legitimate.
 They are ALL “fake” reviews made up by the SAME individual, a well known seller of autograph forgeries.
 Someone who has Never Done Business with Me.
 A number of other reputable dealers, including myself, were able to have him Banned from eBay several years ago for selling autograph forgeries on eBay..
 Consequently, protecting innocent people like YOU from being scammed.
 The fabricated reports you may have seen online are his retaliation.
 The full story is below.

 Over the past 25 years I, along with my business Conway’s Vintage Treasures, have been active within the autograph community with combating fraud, specifically autograph forgeries.
 There is no more destructive element to collecting this historical memorabilia than the shady people who engage in the crime of producing and/or selling autograph forgeries.
 However, with the responsibility of actively combating fraud, is the expectation of retaliation, particularly when you are dealing with the criminal element.
-Consequently, about six months ago, a well known seller of autograph forgeries, whom I “outed” on an autograph forum about five years ago, has been on a smear campaign writing fake negative reviews about my business, Conway’s Vintage Treasures, all over the internet.
+Consequently, a couple years ago, a well known seller of autograph forgeries, whom I “outed” on an autograph forum about five years ago, started a smear campaign writing fake negative reviews about my business, Conway’s Vintage Treasures, all over the internet.
+About an item he claims to have purchased form us, but NEVER DID..
 I even received an email from this unscrupulous dealer on Feb 21 2012 threatening me that if I continued to discuss his illegal activities in the autograph forums, he would “Double and Triple” his online slander campaign.

 The full story is below,